When it comes to mulching around your expensive and well cared for plant beds, choose your mulch wisely!

 “Wood” Mulch - Made primarily of wood fiber, brush and stumps from land clearing companies, and disposal companies.

-The word “mulch” does not mean wood chips or shredded bark.
+or shredded bark.
 “Mulch” is anything that covers the soil to retain moisture and prevent weeds.
 Suppliers would like you to think that wood = mulch because they’re often paid to take wood chips and brush from tree cutters and landscapers trying to avoid high landfill costs.
 If they can then sell it to you as mulch, they get paid twice.

-Some producers are grinding up things like pallets and unwanted landscape brush consisting of diseased tree limbs and insect infested branches, and could potentially spread fatal tree and shrub diseases.
+are grinding up things like pallets and unwanted landscape brush consisting of diseased tree limbs and insect infested branches, and could potentially spread fatal tree and shrub diseases.

 Often dyed to mimic bark mulch, wood mulches become quickly faded and end up looking gray or pink, as the dye washes out and the wood becomes faded from the sun.
 Comparable to how a stained house deck starts to fade.